Glencore’s Ulan Mine Modification 6

 Amended proposal is Not Justified and Incompatible with Regional Transition:

-Coal mining is competing for skilled labour that is urgently needed in construction, housing and renewable energy.
-The Central West is experiencing a major labour shortage, particularly as workers are required for the development of the Central West Orana Renewable Energy Zone (CWO REZ).
+Coal mining is competing for skilled labour urgently needed in construction, housing and renewable energy.
+The Central West is experiencing a major labour shortage as workers are required for the development of the Central West Orana Renewable Energy Zone (CWO REZ).
+Glencore's own RtS attempts to counter this by citing research arguing that renewable energy jobs are short-term and construction-focused — but this ignores the long-term operational workforce the CWO REZ requires, and fails to quantify whether a two-year coal extension outweighs the opportunity cost to the renewable transition.

 The NSW Government has established the Central West Future Jobs and Investment Authority to support the transition away from coal.
 The Mudgee region has strong opportunities to diversify its economy, but further coal expansion will slow this transition and lock in long-term environmental damage.